tryoxiss/hermod-messanger-server/README.md

 | Windows Server | All | None |
 | Mac Server | All | None |
 | Other Distributions | N/A | If it runs |

+## Developement

+### What this is

+- A server-side implementation of DIM protocol
+- A way to fetch and relay said DIM data

+### What this is not

+- A client.
+Don't put crap in here, that goes to the users client.

+### What goes in this

+-

+### What does not go in this

+-